 The VPN technology can mask your computer’s IP address and hide your location.
 It will, therefore, make it look as if you are accessing the internet from a different place from where you are.
 The VPN app can encrypt data, and then send it to a remote server which routes your request to the destination desired.

 This process will give you anonymity since data sent will not reflect your IP address but that of the server.
 Virtual private networks prevent data tracking, and their encryption technology thwarts hackers and surveillance from snooping.
 The VPN displays encrypted data as random characters, ensuring that your online footsteps are well veiled.
+You can, and probably should, also make use of a VPN on your mobile phone to help keep your data secure, among other security measures, which you can get more information about in this article.
+So, now we’ve covered VPNs, let’s take a look at proxies and how they work.

 A proxy server vs VPN, on the other hand, is similar and provides a level of online anonymity and data protection.
 Unlike a VPN, the proxy server does not encrypt data.
 The proxy is a lightweight method of veiling internet activity and only acts as a gateway between your browser and websites.